Maja Matarić: Biography

-Matarić was born in Belgrade, the capital of the former Yugoslavia.
+Matarić was born in Belgrade, then the capital of the Yugoslavia (and now the capital of Serbia).
 She did her undergraduate studies at the University of Kansas.
 She then moved to the Massachusetts Institute of Technology (MIT), where she earned her MSc in 1990 and her Ph.D. in 1994, both under the supervision of Rodney A. Brooks.
 She joined the faculty at Brandeis University as an assistant professor of Computer Science in January 1995, then moved to the University of Southern California in 1997 as an assistant professor of Computer Science with a courtesy appointment in the Neuroscience Program.
 There she was promoted to associate professor, received a courtesy appointment in the Department of Pediatrics, and was then promoted to Professor.
 She served as the Chair of the Women in Science and Engineering Committee of the Viterbi School of Engineering (2005), as the elected President of the USC Faculty and the Academic Senate (2006-2007), Senior Associate Dean for Research in the Viterbi School of Engineering (2006–2011), Vice Dean for Research in the Viterbi School of Engineering (2011–2019), and interim Vice President of Research (2020–2021).

 Awards and honors

+Matarić received the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring from President Barack Obama (2009).

+She was elected to the American Academy of Arts and Sciences in 2023.
+She was also elected to the National Academy of Engineering in 2025.

+She is a Fellow of the American Association for the Advancement of Science (AAAS) (2007), Fellow of the IEEE (2011), Fellow of Association for the Advancement of Artificial Intelligence (AAAI) (2016), and Fellow of the Association of Computing Machinery (ACM) (2020).

+She was the winner of the 2013 ABIE Award for Innovation from the Anita Borg Institute, a recipient of the Okawa Foundation Award, the National Science Foundation Career Award, the MIT Technology Review TR35 Award, and the IEEE Robotics and Automation Society Early Career Award.